-The one conspicuous exception is soon-to-arrive Shavuot.
-Although the standard prohibitions of labor that apply to the other holidays apply no less to Shavuot, and while special sacrifices were brought in Temple times on every Jewish holiday, there is no specific ritual or "objet d'mitzvah" associated with Shavuot.
+The one conspicuous exception is Shavuot, which falls this year on May 19 and 20.
+Although the standard prohibitions of labor that apply to the other holidays apply no less to Shavuot, and while special sacrifices were brought in Temple times on every Jewish holiday, there is no specific ritual or "objet d'mitzva" associated with Shavuot.